 How is evaluation defined?

-For nurses, one of the main challenges is to differentiate between evaluation, research and audit.
+For nurses, one of the main challenges is to differentiate between evaluation of services and practice, research and audit.
 Within clinical practice these terms are often used interchangeably, therefore it is important to gain an understanding and rationale behind each method to ensure that evaluation is the appropriate way forward.
 Thus it is important to ascertain what is meant by evaluation.

 All three of these approaches do have some similarities.
 They all start with a question, with the overall aim of influencing future practice, they then (if done correctly) should use a systematic approach to collect, analyse and interpret data, however they each have a different purpose and are situated in a different context.